marjaimate/katas/katas/5-traffic-lights.md

     - If it sees a green light, it will pass, and go (i.e. process is finished)
 3. Process those queues!
   - Now we have lights, a sequence and some cars.
 Time to get them moving!
+4. Now tie it into our OTP app, use the supervision tree

 ### Extra tasks, if you're far ahead